Gauraw007/Gauraw007/README.md

 # Hi there, I'm Gaurav 👋

-🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other Data enthusiastic
-- 🥅 2022 Goals: Dive deep into Data And AI
+- 🥅 2023 Goals: Dive deep into Data And AI
 - ⚡ Fun fact: I love to indulge in my nerdy passion for anime
 -
 ### Connect With Me